h2oai/h2o-3/h2o-docs/new_look_docs/Flow.rst

    :alt: Model Builder

 In the **Build a Model** cell, select an algorithm from the drop-down menu.
-(Refer to the :ref:`Data Science Algorithms` section for information about the available algorithms.)
+(Refer to the `Data Science Algorithms <datascience/top.html>`_ section for information about the available algorithms.)

  - **K-means**: Create a K-Means model.
  - **Generalized Linear Model**: Create a Generalized Linear model.